gsbirch/gsbirch.github.io/partyshooter.md

 [Roadmap](https://docs.google.com/document/d/1osJVQJvNAARqba06AudZiacfWA5Lcw23Md3RyFO1VB4/edit?usp=sharing)

 Party Shooter is a fast paced FPS developed in Unity!
 In Party Shooter, lobbies of up to 8 players can compete in various game modes such as deathmatch or king of the hill.
-They can score points by hitting other players with wacky weapons such as a pizza that explodes into smaller slices or a fish that leaves poisonous puddles on the ground.
+They can score points by hitting other players with wacky weapons such as a fish that leaves poisonous puddles on the ground or a staff that summons meteors from the sky.
 Party Shooter is currently in *pre-alpha*, with Dev Builds being released as they are developed.

 ### Changelog